- 1. Bone Marrow Drive

 Donate blood and enjoy the feeling of accomplishment knowing that you have helped save lives.

-How to organize a blood drive: Go through the below link and this will give you all the details needed to initiate a blood drive:http://www.redcrossblood.org/hosting-blood-drive
+How to organize a blood drive: Go through the below link, and this will give you all the details needed to initiate a blood drive:http://www.redcrossblood.org/hosting-blood-drive

 - 4. Tax Saving Seminar

-- 5. Last Will and Testament Seminar
+- 5. last will Seminar

 Every Adult Needs a Will

 While people often think that only the elderly need a will, adults of all ages should have one.
 It is especially important for parents of minor children, even if they don't have significant assets.
 Without a will, the government decides who will become your children's guardian.
 In order to have a say in who will care for your children—should you die before they reach adulthood—you must draft a Last Will and Testament to state your wishes.

 Even adults without families can benefit from having a last will.
 You have worked hard to earn what you have—your home, your car, your bank account—shouldn't you have a say in how it will be distributed in the event of your death?
 Without a will, your wishes will be irrelevant, and the state will decide how to distribute your estate.
 Precious heirlooms that you may wish to give to a friend upon your death will instead be sold at auction, and the money will go to the government.
 To make sure that your estate is handled according to your wishes and that your money is given to a friend, charity, or other organization of your choice, you must draft a will.

 According to the United Way, 60% die without a last will, leaving the government to divide their estate.
 If you want to have the final decision about how your estate is distributed after you pass on, a Last Will and Testament is a vital document.